fxha/electron-spellchecker/README.md

 ## About node-spellchecker

-This module uses a fork of Atom's excellent `node-spellchecker` that takes a slightly different path on Windows by using Hunspell only.
-You can find the source [here](https://github.com/felixrieseberg/node-spellchecker).
+This module uses a fork of Atom's excellent `node-spellchecker` with few modifications.
+You can find the source [here](https://github.com/fxha/node-spellchecker).

-## Learning more

-* Run `npm start` to start [the example application](https://github.com/electron-userland/electron-spellchecker/tree/master/example) and play around.
-* Read [the class documentation](https://electron-userland.github.io/electron-spellchecker/docs/) to learn more.